 The truth is: it can be tough, especially when your children are small.
 And it’s easy to feel overwhelmed.
 But you’re also in control of your mindset when approaching your finances.

-One of the best financial tips for single mothers is to stop being afraid about money.
+One of the best financial tips for single mothers is to stop being afraid of money.
 Instead of focusing on challenges, try to see the opportunities that money can bring you.
-The more open you are to receiving money into your life, the more likely you will attract a life of abundance.
+The more open you are to receiving money in your life, the more likely you will attract a life of abundance.

 For example, recognize past mistakes instead of dwelling on them.
 Choose to learn new ways to handle your finances, take a free course and be better equipped to receive money into your life in the future.

 Mom hacks can also help you save money and become financially sound.